Dead Moon Circus: VesVes

 VesVes (ベスベス, BesuBesu) is the red-haired aggressive member of the Quartet.
 She is loud, brash, and somewhat violent.
 VesVes is known as the Magician of Beasts.
 Her Sailor Guardian counterpart is Sailor Mars, and her color is red.
 She carries a whip and her hair is tied up in a high ponytail which makes her distinguished from the other members of the Quartet.
 She is listed as being a "Queen" and having a darker skin color than JunJun.
-She is the second oldest of the Amazoness Quartet.
+She is the youngest of the Amazoness Quartet.
 In the manga it is revealed that she is really Sailor Vesta (セーラーベスタ, Sērā Besuta) named after the asteroid Vesta and the Roman goddess Vesta.
-In Act 39/45 ("Dream 6"), she uses "Steel Ball" to send knives at the Sailor Guardians.
+In Act 39/45 ("Dream 7"), she uses "Steel Ball" to send knives at the Sailor Guardians.

 In the anime, VesVes can appear to lack a sense of reality, rushing into things without realizing what she is doing.
 She is not as picky about her targets as the other three.
 She tends to command lemures that are animal-themed.
 VesVes has the most appearances in the anime out of the four.

 Junko Hagimori provides her voice in the original anime series, and Rie Takahashi in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation, her name is changed to "Besubesu"/"Vesuvesu" and she is voiced by Karyn Dwyer.
 In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
 1 and 2, she is voiced by Erica Lindbeck.
 In the musicals, she is played by Miho Suzuki.